agnescalado/agnescalado.github.io/blogposts/justicaecaridade.md

-# Justiça e caridade: qual é mais necessário?
+# Justiça e caridade: qual é mais necessária?

 A pergunta sobre a necessidade da justiça social e da caridade se assemelha à pergunta sobre a importância do primeiro e do último passo numa caminhada: